CS207-Final-Project-Group-10/cs207-FinalProject/docs/milestone2.md

 ```

 #### Example driver
 The short Python program `newtons_method.py` found in the package root directory is a trivial example of a "driver" that uses the `fluxions` package to solve a problem.
 The program illustrates how the package can be used to implement a basic Newton's Method solver that works on functions from $\mathbb{R}$ to $\mathbb{R}$.
 It takes a differentiable function (Fluxion instance) as its first input, and uses forward-mode differentiation to return both the value and exact first derivative.
-The example selected was finding $x$ such that $e^{x} = 10x$.
-The numerical solution found after 3 iterations is x = 0.11183256.

 ## Implementation details

 ### Core Data Structures

-To optimize computational efficiency, `fluxions` was built around the `NumPy` package; all numerical data including inputs, outputs, and intermediate calculations are stored in `numpy` arrays.
-The only `fluxions` class that persists data is the `Var` class; when it persists data (either at initialization or by calling the `set_val` method), that is stored as an array.
+To optimize computational efficiency, `fluxions` is built around the `NumPy` package; all numerical data including inputs, outputs, and intermediate calculations are stored in `numpy` arrays.
+The only `fluxions` class that persists numeric data (stored as a numpy.ndarray) is the `Var` class; when it persists data (either at initialization or by calling the `set_val` method), that is stored as an array.

 The package makes light use of some built-in Python data structures and their methods for parts of the code that are not critical to performance.
 In particular, Python dictionaries are used to specify the values and seeds with which to evaluate and differentiate functions.
 The keys in these dictionaries are the variable names, while the values are the numeric values (whether scalar or numpy arrays) bound to that variable.